This activity is part of the ASHP Diversity, Equity, and Inclusion Educational Series: Transforming Awareness into Action.

 The American Society of Health-System Pharmacists is accredited by the Accreditation Council for Pharmacy Education as a provider of continuing pharmacy education.

-This activity was planned to meet the educational needs of health-system pharmacy staff, faculty at colleges of pharmacy, preceptors.
+This activity was planned to meet the educational needs of health-system pharmacy staff, especially pharmacy leaders.

 After participating in this CPE activity, participants should be able to: